Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 Timezones

-All dates are timezone agnostic, including Python datetimes which (unlike Python dates) do support timezones.
-There is (currently) no concept of timezone or location.
+All dates are timezone agnostic, including Python datetimes which do support timezones.
+A timezone offset can then be supplied.

 Functions